ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

         ```
         {: screen}

-    2. To remove the IP from the health check, insert `#` in front of the `server_name`.
+    2. To remove the IP by disabling the health check, insert `#` in front of the `server_name`.
 When the `albhealth.mycluster-12345.us-south.containers.appdomain.cloud` virtual host is disabled for the ALB, the automated health check automatically removes the IP from the DNS response.
         ```
         kubectl exec -ti public-cr24a9f2caf6554648836337d240064935-alb1-7f78686c9d-8rvtq -n kube-system -c nginx-ingress -- sed -i -e 's*server_name*#server_name*g' /etc/nginx/conf.d/kube-system-alb-health.conf
         ```